jistjoalal/sliding-puzzle/README.md

   - [ ] solve 1st row and col, repeat
     - [x] move pieces to destination
       - [x] specifying excluded tiles from moves
+    - we wrote a `solveGroup` method which attempts the manual method by moving pieces at a time w/ graphSearch
+    - it sucks
+    - need a more precise method of moving individual tiles into place

 - [x] abstract graph search using HOFs for solution and heuristic tests